-- The Authority is supporting community fire safety through extensive fire-safety and prevention activities but published data does not provide a complete picture of the approach to business fire safety. - a Successful uses of a variety of intervention and prevention activities support community fire-safety. - b Published data does not provide a complete picture of the approach to business fire safety by the FRA. - There is no consistent approach to evaluating the effectiveness of fire-safety work in Wales.
-Current local reporting arrangements describe the volume of activity but provide only a partial picture of performance. - a Fire and Rescue Authorities deliver fire-safety activity with a common purpose and although activity is monitored there is no common approach to evaluating the efficiency of delivery. - b Home fire-safety checks are used extensively to address and mitigate domestic fire-safety risks but evaluation criteria are limited. - c Co-ordinated use of equality and diversity information is not being used to shape fire-safety activities and lack of data sharing among partners is a barrier at operational levels.
+- c there was variation in the resources made available for community fire-safety activity by individual fire and rescue authorities, government grant funding was reducing and there was an absence of strategic financial planning for fire safety activity at the Authority. - 14 The Authority was supporting community safety through extensive domestic firesafety and prevention activities and while it was managing the risks of a reduced level of business fire-safety activity it had not explained these risks and their management to members: - a Community fire safety was being addressed through a variety of activities directed at prevention.
+Some were directed at individuals or groups of individuals, through targeted education programmes, for example, some relate to the provision of equipment such as smoke alarms and fire suppressant equipment, and some are general education and fire prevention information. - b Non-domestic fires are reducing in frequency, the time spent on business fire safety inspections had reduced and the Business Safety department has been re-structured in recent years. - 15 There is no consistent approach to evaluating the effectiveness of fire-safety work in Wales.
+Current local reporting arrangements describe the volume of activity but provide only a partial picture of performance: - a fire and rescue authorities deliver fire-safety activity with a common purpose and although activity is monitored there is no common approach to evaluating the efficiency of delivery; - b home fire-safety checks are used extensively to address and mitigate domestic fire-safety risks but evaluation criteria are limited; and - co-ordinated use of equality and diversity information is not being used to shape fire-safety activities and lack of data sharing among partners is a barrier at operational levels.